ajaaykumar/PYTHON/Python_Essentials/README.md

 ## 2. What is PEP 8?
 - PEP 8 is a coding convention, a set of recommendation, about how to write your Python code more readable.

-## 3. What is timmer method in Python?
+## 3. What is the timer method in Python?
 - Timer is a method available with Threading, and it helps to get the same functionality as Python time sleep.

 ```python